JRL-CARI-CNR-UNIBS/Robothon2023/robothon2023_tree/README.md

 ### Circuit testing
 Exploiting the jaws, the robot:

-1. Extract the probe from its seat and rotate it over the circuit
+1. Extracts the probe from its seat and moves it over the circuit
 2. Descends along the vertical axis until a force is detected.
-3. Releases the probe far from the taskboard to prepare the winding task
+3. Releases the probe far from the taskboard

 ### Cable winding